Euclidean plane and its relatives; a minimalist introduction: Proving that something cannot be proved

+\begin{thm}{Theorem} Hyperbolic geometry is consistent if and only if so is Euclidean geometry. \end{thm}

-The statement that there is no contradiction appears first in private letters of Bolyai, Gauss, Schweikart and Taurinus \footnote{The oldest surviving letters were the Gauss letter to Gerling 1816 and yet more convincing letter dated by 1818 of Schweikart sent to Gauss via Gerling.}.
-They all seem to be afraid to state it in public.
-Say, in 1818 Gauss writes to Gerling
+The claims that hyperbolic geometry has no contradiction can be found in the private letters of Carl Friedrich Gauss, Ferdinand Schweikart, and Franz Taurinus. \footnote{The oldest surviving letters were the Gauss letter to Christian Gerling in 1816 and the yet more convincing letter dated 1818 of Schweikart sent to Gauss via Gerling.} They all seem to be afraid to state it in public.
+For instance, in 1818 Gauss writes to Gerling:

 \begin{quotation}{\it \dots I am happy that you have the courage to express yourself as if you recognized the possibility that our parallels theory along with our entire geometry could be false.
-But the wasps whose nest you disturb will fly around your head.\dots} \end{quotation}
+But the wasps whose nest you disturb will fly around your head.} \end{quotation}

-Lobachevsky came to the same conclusion independently, unlike the others he had courage to state it in public and in print (see \cite{lobachevsky}).
-That cost him serious troubles.
+Nikolai Lobachevsky came to the same conclusion independently.
+Unlike the others, he dared to state it in public and in print \cite{lobachevsky}.
+That cost him serious trouble.
+A couple of years later, also independently, János Bolyai published his work \cite{bolyai}.

-Later Beltrami gave a clean proof that if hyperbolic geometry has a contradiction then so is Euclidean geometry.
-This was done by modeling points, lines, distances and angle measures of hyperbolic geometry using some other objects in Euclidean geometry; this is the subject of the next chapter.
+It seems that Lobachevsky was the first who had a proof of Theorem~\ref{thm:consistent} altho its formulation required rigorous axiomatics which was not developed at his time.
+Later, Beltrami gave a cleaner proof of the ``if'' part of the theorem.
+It was done by modeling points, lines, distances, and angle measures of one geometry using some other objects in another geometry.
+The same idea was used earlier by Lobachevsky \cite[\S34]{lobachevsky-1840}; he modeled the Euclidean plane in the hyperbolic space.

-Arguably, the discovery of non-Euclidean geometry was the second main discoveries of 19th century, trailing only the Mendel's laws.